 The first is in identifying those parts of the renewable supply chain that enjoy high barriers to entry, either through technology or regulation.
-We own stocks in this category which we believe are well-positioned to benefit from decent top-line growth, while maintaining steady margins.
+We own stocks in this category which are well-positioned to benefit from decent top-line growth, while maintaining steady margins.
 A good example is Jiangsu Zhongtian, a niche cable maker listed in the Chinese A share market.
 Zhongtian specialises in both making the cables and then providing the engineering services, which connect offshore wind farms to the onshore power grid.
 The service it provides is both complex and critical in nature and, as a result, there are only three certified players in China, of which Zhongtian is one.
-The scale of the offshore build out in Chinese wind farms mean that Zhongtian is among the largest cable and engineering companies in the world, which is allowing the company to win lucrative export orders in an industry that is increasingly facing ever tougher capacity constraints on a global basis.
+The scale of the offshore build out in Chinese wind farms mean that these three cable and engineering companies are the largest in the world, which is allowing them to win lucrative export orders in an industry that is increasingly facing ever tougher capacity constraints on a global basis.

-&lt;sup>22 Source: BloombergNEF (BNEF), 2023
+22 Source: BloombergNEF (BNEF), 2023

-The second approach focuses on those more commodity-based producers that either have the scale, vertical integration (supply their own key components at a low cost) or both, and thus have a structurally competitive cost differentiation, which will allow them to potentially remain profitable through this period of intense competition.
+The second approach focuses on those more commodity-based producers that either have the scale, vertical integration (supply their own key components at a low cost) or both, and thus have a structurally competitive cost advantage, which will allow them to remain profitable through this period of intense competition.
 Importantly, with general negative sentiment towards all things China at present, both groups of stocks can be bought at undemanding valuation levels.